kdaily/aws-cli/proposals/pr-contrib-guide.md

 demonstrates the lack of response to high user request issues that impact cross-SDK features and a lack of process to make changes.

-We need to prioritize triage and review of community contributions in a timely manner.
+We need to triage and review community contributions in a timely manner.
 The steps that community members should use to make their contribution should be communicated clearly.